-Our Board is soliciting your vote for:
+Our Board of Directors is soliciting your vote for:

-- (1) the election of nine directors (each to serve until the next annual meeting of stockholders and until her or his successor is duly elected and qualifies); - (2) an advisory resolution to approve named executive officer ("NEO") compensation; - (3) an amendment to our 2016 Equity Incentive Plan to increase the number of shares reserved for issuance thereunder by 1,000,000 shares; - (4) the ratification of the appointment of Deloitte & Touche LLP ("Deloitte") as our independent registered public accounting firm for the year ending December 31, 2019; and - (5) any other business that properly comes before the Annual Meeting and any adjournment or postponement thereof.
+- (1) the election of eight directors (each to serve until the next annual meeting of stockholders and until her or his successor is duly elected and qualifies); - (2) an advisory resolution to approve NEO compensation; - (3) the approval of an amendment to our 2016 Equity Incentive Plan to increase the number of shares reserved for issuance thereunder by 1,500,000 shares; - (4) the ratification of the appointment of Deloitte as our independent registered public accounting firm for the year ending December 31, 2021; and - (5) any other business that properly comes before the Annual Meeting and any adjournment or postponement thereof.

-What are the Board's recommendations?
+What are the Board of Directors' recommendations?

-Our Board recommends you vote:
+Our Board of Directors recommends you vote:

-- (1) "FOR" the election of each nominee named in this Proxy Statement (see Proposal No. 1); - (2) "FOR" the resolution approving NEO compensation for 2018 (see Proposal No. 2); - (3) "FOR" the approval of the amendment to the 2016 Equity Incentive Plan (see Proposal No. 3); and - (4) "FOR" ratification of the appointment of Deloitte as our independent registered public accounting firm for the year ending December 31, 2019 (see Proposal No. 4).
+- (1) "FOR" the election of each nominee named in this Proxy Statement (see Proposal No. 1); - (2) "FOR" the advisory resolution approving NEO compensation (see Proposal No. 2); - (3) "FOR" the approval of the amendment to the 2016 Equity Incentive Plan (see Proposal No. 3); and

+(4) "FOR" ratification of the appointment of Deloitte as our independent registered public accounting firm for the year ending December 31, 2021 (see Proposal No. 4).